How High Does a Scissor Lift Go?

 Considerations Beyond Scissor Lift Sizes

-For both unique and everyday aerial lift tasks, how high the scissor lift can go is just one factor in judging the lift’s suitability for your needs.
+When it comes to scissor lifts, size isn’t the only factor that you need to take into account – there are a few other important considerations that you’ll need to keep in mind as well.
+For both unique and everyday aerial lift tasks, how high the scissor lift can go scissor lift height is just one factor in judging the lift’s suitability for your needs.
 When evaluating scissor lifts, you need to look beyond the lift’s reach.
 Other factors to consider include:

-A “mini” scissor lift size can be ideal in a tight workspace.
-Some mini scissor lift models are only four fet wide.
+Another important consideration is your worksite.
+If you’re working in a tight space, you’ll need to make sure that you get a scissor lift that’s small enough to maneuver around easily.
+On the other hand, if you’re working outdoors or in a large space, you might be able to get away with a larger scissor lift.
+A “mini” scissor lift height can be ideal in a tight workspace.
+Some mini scissor lift models are only four feet wide.
 Meanwhile, large scissor lifts may be necessary for workers who need to trim trees, fix power lines, or perform other tasks at high elevations.

 Scissor Lift Choice and Safe Operation